 According to the Work Institute, in 2019, the cost of turnover was over $600 billion.
-Research shows that replacing an employee who earns $60,000 per year can end up costing the company anywhere between $30,000 – $45,000 in recruiting and training costs.
+Research shows that replacing an employee costs a company between six and nine months of their salary.
+An employee who earns $60,000 per year can end up costing the company anywhere between $30,000 – $45,000 in recruiting and training costs..

 SEE THE REWARDS OF ELEVATING YOUR EMPLOYEE BENEFIT OFFERINGS.

-With one in eight US couples (about 7.4 million men and women) experiencing infertility, many companies nationwide are seeing the value in offering insurance coverage benefits to help offset the high costs of fertility treatments.
-In fact, according to the International Foundation of Employee Benefit Plans, about one-third of companies with 500 or more employees in 2019 provided some form of fertility benefits for employees.
+With one in eight US couples (about 7.4 million men and women) experiencing infertility, many companies nationwide are seeing the value in offering family-building benefits to help offset the high costs of fertility treatments.
+In fact, according to Mercer’s National Survey of Employer-Sponsored Health Plans, 61 percent of companies with 500 or more employees in 2020 provided some form of fertility benefits for employees.

-Employees with access to fertility insurance benefits have proven to be more dedicated to their employer.
+Employees with access to family-building benefits have proven to be more dedicated to their employer.
 Research from the FertilityIQ 2019-2020 Family-Building Workplace Index showed the following:

 - 61% of employees who received fertility coverage from employer reported feeling more loyal and committed to an employer as a result